 Court of Protection (High Court level) case in which the court authorised the naming of a local authority which had breached the human rights of a person lacking capacity.
 Instructed on behalf of the Official Solicitor as sole counsel.
 Significant in terms of increasing the transparency of the Court of Protection and holding public bodies who have acted unlawfully to account.

 - G v E EWCA Civ 822; Fam 78.

-Part of successful team in Court of Appeal case, instructed on behalf of the Official Solicitor, led by Richard Gordon QC, on the legal question whether Article 5 ECHR imposed threshold conditions before the court could consider whether it was in a person’s best interests to be deprived of liberty under the Mental Capacity Act 2005.
+Part of successful team in Court of Appeal case, instructed on behalf of the Official Solicitor, led by Richard Gordon KC, on the legal question whether Article 5 ECHR imposed threshold conditions before the court could consider whether it was in a person’s best interests to be deprived of liberty under the Mental Capacity Act 2005.
 Of significance to the growing body of case law relating to the Court of Protection and deprivation of liberty.

 - Re A EWHC 978 (Fam); 2 FLR 1363.

 Court of Protection and High Court case on deprivation of liberty in the family home.
 Parents locked their (adult and minor) children, who suffered from a genetic condition causing severe challenging behaviour, in their bedrooms at night to manage the behaviour.
 Significant case in the developing case law on deprivation of liberty, in particular the duties of local authorities in relation to ‘private’ deprivations of liberty.
-Led by Alison Ball QC on behalf of the Official Solicitor.
+Led by Alison Ball KC on behalf of the Official Solicitor.